versionone/openAgile/Evolve/Exodus.md

 14. Manual test integration using Azure VM
 15. Create Jenkins job for CI builds/unit test runs of integration
 16. Verify integration documentation
-17. Verify auto-population and accuracy of AppCatalog entries
+17. Verify auto-population and accuracy of AppCatalog entries (staging)
 18. Triage related GitHub issues and add to backlog as needed
 19. Hold post-mortem to review lessons learned